lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 4. The TFT's configuration will be reset to the TFT's default hard coded settings and the touch screen calibration process (see [Touch Screen Calibration](#touch-screen-calibration)) will start on reboot
 5. The `reset.txt` file will be renamed to `reset.txt.DONE` after the touch screen calibration process is completed

-**Note:** Unless the default hard coded settings have been properly configured (e.g. a self compiled firmware was installed), after an hard reset the TFT typically needs to be reconfigured with the proper `config.ini` file (see [Configuration Update](#configuration-update)).
+**NOTE:** Unless the default hard coded settings have been properly configured (e.g. a self compiled firmware was installed), after an hard reset the TFT typically needs to be reconfigured with the proper `config.ini` file (see [Configuration Update](#configuration-update)).

 ## Customization